nais/doc/docs/basics/application.md

 For more information about the `nais.yaml` specification, see [Manifest](../nais-application/application.md).

-Consider reading [What is production ready?](../appendix/production-ready.md) and check that you implemented everything.
-Writing documentation is part of deploying to production!

 Now that you've created your application, it's time to [deploy to Kubernetes](../deployment/README.md).